mikgroup/phase_cycling/README.md

 Frank Ong, Joseph Cheng, and Michael Lustig

-To run the comparison with Zhao et al. in exp_brain_pf_cs, the package irt from Jeff Fessler is needed, and setup accordingly.
+To run the comparison with Zhao et al. in exp_brain_pf_cs, the toolbox [mirt](https://web.eecs.umich.edu/~fessler/code/index.html) from Jeff Fessler is needed, and setup accordingly.